rayray/rayray.github.io/_posts/2016-02-03-two-of-many.md

         }
     }

-Ugh, that's a lot of code to just to get a progress update.
+Ugh, that's a lot of code to just to get a progress update to show the user.

-But it's even worse than we thought.
-If we have `NSEntityMigrationPolicy`s for our objects, we will see that `migrationProgress` **stops incrementing** while our custom policies get executed for each object. 😭
+But it's worse than we thought.
+Once the migration is running, if we have `NSEntityMigrationPolicy`s for our objects, we will see that `migrationProgress` **stops incrementing** while our policies get applied to each object. 😭

 However, since we're already customizing the migration of individual objects, we can get the total count of those objects the first time our policy is called and update the `userInfo` dictionary